안녕하세요~! 토미입니다!

 It is often used as an answer to questions like who did it.

-You use 이 for words which end with a consonant, and 가 for words which end with a vowel.
+You use 이 for words that end with a consonant and 가 for words that end with a vowel.

 You probably suppose that someone ate up your cake, and the subsequent conversation will be like this.